ds5110/git-intro/README.md

 DS 5110 assignments must be reproducible from the command-line -- Jupyter notebooks are not allowed.

-Other documents in this repo have recommmendations for setting up a platform-independent environment.
+This repo also has recommmendations for setting up a platform-independent development environment.

 ## Repo contents